-A Transmission Project must interconnect in compliance with the NYISO Transmission Interconnection Standard.76 The NYISO Transmission Interconnection Standard is designed to ensure that a proposed Transmission Project, as it proposes to interconnect to the New York State Transmission System, is consistent with Applicable Reliability Standards and will not degrade interface transfer capability by more than 25 MW.77 This is consistent with the Minimum Interconnection Standard under which the NYISO determines whether transfer capability degradation has an adverse reliability impact; however, unlike the Minimum Interconnection Standard, the NYISO Transmission Interconnection Standard provides a precise MW value for the maximum permissible degradation.
+A Transmission Project must interconnect in compliance with the NYISO Transmission Interconnection Standard.
+The NYISO Transmission Interconnection Standard is designed to ensure that a proposed Transmission Project, as it proposes to interconnect to the New York State Transmission System, is consistent with Applicable Reliability Standards and will not degrade interface transfer capability by more than 25 MW.
+This is consistent with the Minimum Interconnection Standard under which the NYISO determines whether transfer capability degradation has an adverse reliability impact; however, unlike the Minimum Interconnection Standard, the NYISO Transmission Interconnection Standard provides a precise MW value for the maximum permissible degradation.
 This ensures a consistent and transparent approach in determining when a Network Upgrade Facility will be triggered, in cases where such upgrades are required to mitigate impacts the Transmission Project has on transfer capability.
-The Transmission Interconnection Standard and will identify the Network Upgrade Facilities required for the reliable interconnection of Transmission Projects to the New York State Transmission System in compliance with this standard.78
+The Transmission Interconnection Studies will evaluate Transmission Projects in line with the NYISO Transmission Interconnection Standard and will identify the Network Upgrade Facilities required for the reliable interconnection of Transmission Projects to the New York State Transmission System in compliance with this standard.